novikovalab/admixture-map-arenosa/README.md

-The 1001 Genomes Admixture Map
+_Arabidopsis arenosa_ Admixture Map
 ==
-The [1001 Genomes Admixture Map](http://1001genomes.github.io/admixture-map/) is an interactive web-based tool, that allows to interactively explore the fine-scale picture of population structure for the 1135 _A. thaliana_ accession that are part of the [1001 genomes project](http://1001genomes.org/).
+The population map is constructed using the implementation from the [1001 genomes project](http://1001genomes.org/).

-The data was generated using the software package [ADMIXTURE](https://www.genetics.ucla.edu/software/admixture/) and stored in a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1_jp6KKfUC0z1WteS9HUIp4f3ssFZlCV3KXPIvrTW0Fk/edit?usp=sharing).
+The population data represented on the piecharts was generated using software [Entropy](https://doi.org/10.1111/1755-0998.13330).

+The following help message is cited from [1001 Genomes project admixture map](https://github.com/1001genomes/admixture-map) with changes according to the present dataset.

 ![Admixture-map](https://raw.githubusercontent.com/1001genomes/admixture-map/master/preview.gif "1001 Genomes Admixture Map")

-For each accession a piechart is displayed.
-The slices correspond to the various fractions of the ADMIXTURE cluster.
-Users can change the number of clusters K by clicking on the gear icon in the top left corner (by default data for K=9 is shown).
+For each population a piechart is displayed.
+The slices correspond to the various fractions of the Entropy cluster.
+Users can change the number of clusters K by clicking on the gear icon in the top left corner (by default data for K=6 is shown).

-For K=9, clusters were named post-hoc according to geography.
+For K=6, clusters were named post-hoc according to geography.
 These clusters were also used to attribute individuals to groups.
 An individual for which more than 60% of its genome derives from a given cluster is attributed to the group of the same name as the cluster.
 Individuals which do not draw more than 60% from a single cluster were labelled "admixed".

-Because of the number of accessions (1135) nearby accessions are clustered together and an averaged piechart is displayed.
-The number inside the piechart shows the number of accessions that are clustered together.
-Clicking on a cluster will zoom into the region and display piecharts for individual accessions or smaller clusters.
+Because of the number of populations nearby locations are clustered together and an averaged piechart is displayed.
+The number inside the piechart shows the number of samples that are clustered together.
+Clicking on a cluster will zoom into the region and display piecharts for individual populations or smaller clusters.

-The list on the left side shows all accessions that are visible in the current view.
+The list on the left side shows all samples that are visible in the current view.
 Zooming into specific regions either by clicking on a cluster or using the Google Maps zoom control will update the list.
-Hovering the mouse over a cluster will filter the list to display only the accessions that are part of the corresponding cluster and in addition to show a popup with a more detailed version of the piechart.
+Hovering the mouse over a cluster will filter the list to display only the samples that are part of the corresponding cluster and in addition to show a popup with a more detailed version of the piechart.

-Hovering the mouse over an accession in the list will display a pin on the map at its location and clicking on the list item will zoom into that position.
-A searchbox above the list allows the user to search for a specific accession using either the ID or the name.
+Hovering the mouse over a sample in the list will display a pin on the map at its location and clicking on the list item will zoom into that position.
+A searchbox above the list allows the user to search for a specific sample using either the ID or the name.